SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 A constant or variable must have the same type as the value you want to assign to it.
-However, you don't have to explicitly write the type of every single constant and variable.
+However, you don't always have to write the type explicitly.
-Providing a value when you create it lets the compiler infer the type of the constant or variable.
+Providing a value when you create a constant or variable lets the compiler infer its type.
-In example above
+In the example above,
 the compiler infers that ``myVariable`` is an integer because its initial value is a integer.